javiermontanana/grade5theory/_00-very-basics/basic.md

 ---------------------------------------------

 ## tones and semitones

 So far, we have learnt about all the different notes and their names.

-We know that when two notes are next each other on the staff, we say they are one step away.
+We know that when two notes are next to each other on the staff, we say they are one step away.
 But not all the steps are the same size.
 Some of the neighbours are closer than others.